Enhanced Mid-Infrared Single-Photon Detection with Antenna-Coupled Superconducting Nanowires: Results and Discussion

-However, the DCR in the meandered device was higher than that of the straight nanowire under the same measurement conditions and at the same normalized bias current \cite{colangelo2022large}.
-In Figure \ref{fig:Fig4}a, we observe two distinct DCR regimes.
-At lower normalized biases, the DCR exhibits weak dependence on bias current.
-This regime is attributed to background-induced dark counts ($\Gamma_\mathrm{bg}$), arising from stray infrared photons.
-In this regime, the dark-count rate is affected by experimental factors such as the radiation shielding of the cryogenic setup and device packaging, and can be reduced by implementing cryogenic narrowband filtering and improving device packaging \cite{taylor2023low}.
-Under identical experimental conditions, however, the background-induced dark-count rate roughly scales with the total length of the nanowire, as evidenced by the nearly 28-fold increase in background-induced DCR ($\Gamma_\mathrm{bg}$) in the meandered device compared to the straight nanowire at the same bias current \cite{colangelo2022large}.
-In comparison, the antenna-coupled device exhibits no increase in the background-induced DCR ($\Gamma_\mathrm{bg}$) relative to the bare nanowire, as both devices have identical nanowire lengths and geometric areas.
+However, the DCR was also higher in the meandered device than in the straight nanowire under the same measurement conditions and normalized bias current \cite{colangelo2022large}.
+In Figure \ref{fig:Fig4}a, two distinct DCR regimes are observed.
+At lower normalized biases, the DCR shows weak bias dependence and is dominated by background-induced dark counts ($\Gamma_\mathrm{bg}$) arising from stray infrared photons.
+In this regime, the DCR depends on experimental factors such as radiation shielding in the cryogenic setup and device packaging and can be reduced by implementing cryogenic narrowband filtering and improved device packaging \cite{taylor2023low}.
+Within the same experimental conditions, $\Gamma_\mathrm{bg}$ scales approximately with the total nanowire length, as evidenced by the nearly 28× increase in background-induced DCR in the meandered device compared to the straight nanowire \cite{colangelo2022large}.
+In contrast, the antenna-coupled device shows no \highlightblue{measurable} increase in $\Gamma_\mathrm{bg}$ relative to the bare nanowire, \highlightblue{suggesting that background photons within the antenna resonance bandwidth were negligible under our measurement conditions.
+However, further investigation of background-photon coupling in antenna-coupled SNSPDs remains an important direction for future work.}

-As the normalized bias current approaches unity, the DCR transitions into a steep exponential regime, where dark-count events are primarily caused by intrinsic vortex-related mechanisms such as thermally activated vortex entry at the most current-crowded or defect-susceptible regions of the device \cite{liu2025revealing, zhang2022geometric,andreev2024dark}.
-Hence, this intrinsic dark-count rate ($\Gamma_\mathrm{intr}$) converges to nearly the same exponential rate for both the meandered and straight nanowires, indicating that one or a few localized weak spots, rather than the total device length or geometry, set the dark-count behavior at high bias.
-A similar exponential slope is also observed for the antenna-coupled and bare devices.
-Overall, Figure \ref{fig:Fig4}a shows that antenna coupling enables scaling of the SNSPD photon-detection area without increasing the nanowire length or introducing additional line-edge roughness.
-As a result, the PCR saturation plateau and inflection point remain unchanged, and the background-induced dark-count rate does not increase, unlike in area scaling achieved by meandering the nanowires.
+As the normalized bias current approaches unity, the DCR enters a steep exponential regime dominated by intrinsic vortex-related mechanisms, such as thermally activated vortex entry at the most current-crowded or defect-susceptible regions of the device \cite{liu2025revealing, zhang2022geometric,andreev2024dark}.
+In this regime, the intrinsic dark-count rate ($\Gamma_\mathrm{intr}$) converges to nearly the same exponential slope for both meandered and straight nanowires, indicating that one or a few weak spots, rather than the total device length or geometry, set the dark-count behavior at high bias.
+Hence, a similar exponential dependence is also observed for the antenna-coupled and bare devices.